-Roxanna Elden speaks at events around the country, providing training and support for teachers and a teacher’s eye view on a variety of education issues.
-She also teaches workshops and classes for writers.
-Her speeches offer practical advice in a funny, honest way, tailored to address the needs of each audience.
+Roxanna Elden speaks to audiences around the country about teaching, writing, teaching writing, and writing about teaching.
+This has included a wide range of speaking engagements, from keynote speeches at national conferences to humor writing workshops.
+A more complete list of past speaking topics is below.
 To see an example of Roxanna’s speaking style, watch this TED-style talk on The Myth of the Super Teacher.
-To inquire about speaking availability and fees, please email email@example.com.
+To inquire about speaking availability and fees, please email firstname.lastname@example.org.